cyverse/irods-adm/coding-standards-bash.md

 ### Arrays

+__TODO review the following in a browser__

-Use an array to store a list of elements to avoid quoting complications like nesting.
-Do not use them to implement more complex data structures.
+Use a bash array to as an array, list, or map of integers or strings, but do not use them to implement more complex data structures.
 Instead, consider using another scripting language such as awk or python.

 ### Iterating over Command Output